 The silence suddenly came to a halt, as Jack heard the sound of a heavy vehicle coming up the road behind him.
 Not wanting to leave his magical retreat, Jack hesitated in turning around, knowing that whoever was there would be wanting to see him.

-He heard to van doors slam shut, and some murmured chat, before he heard a familiar voice.
+He heard two van doors slam shut, and some murmured chat, before he heard a familiar voice.

 "Thank you so much.
 I didn't expect you to be so quick."

 Jack got up and turned around.
-When he finally looked back towards the cabin and the road, he saw a pick-up truck with a small car from the local hire company strapped to it's back.
+When he finally looked back towards the cabin and the road, he saw a pick-up truck with a small car from the local hire company attached to it.
 Sam stood talking to the driver, wrapped up in a long black coat with fur trim.
-Her cheeks were a rose winter red, and Jack momentarily forgot his dismay of being 'discovered' as he took in her fresh beauty.
+Her cheeks were a rose winter red, and Jack momentarily forgot his dismay at being 'discovered' as he took in her fresh beauty.
 Sam smiled and waved goodbye to the driver, before he climbed back in his truck and drove off.
 She hesitated for the slighted second before turning round to see Jack.